 Minimizes Urinary Tract Infections

-This datapoint is a measure of the percentage of long-term care patients that have sustained urinary tract infections.
-UTI's could be an indication of lower quality nursing care.
-However, this datapoint can also be misleading for some nursing homes due to varying reporting standards for urinary tract infections.
+This metric gauges the percentage of long-term residents who sustained a urinary tract infection.
+UTI's could be an indicator of a nursing home with worse hygiene protocols.
+Nevertheless, this statistic may be misleading for certain nursing homes due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication